demisto/content/Packs/TrendMicroApex/Integrations/TrendMicroApex/README.md

 ### trendmicro-apex-udso-file-add
 ***
 Adds the uploaded file information to the User-Defined Suspicious Objects list.
-If the file is already exist, it will be updated with the new arguments.
+If the file already exists, it will be updated with the new arguments.

 #### Base Command